Mini sessions: a word that evokes a lot of passion in some photographers.

 Lightroom tutorial: Edit multiple images at once with batch editing

-In the Edit Less Academy, I help photographers cut down on their editing time to be more profitable - so you can start putting more money back into your wallet & work less than ever before!
+In Editing with Ease, I help photographers cut down on their editing time to be more profitable - so you can start putting more money back into your wallet & work less than ever before!